About us

 personalities are like and help them to pair with the right home.

-puppies will have been given their first set of shots and be crate
+their first set of shots and be crate trained.

 We breed for health by making sure that all genetic testing has been